MonicaCatlover2/MonicaCatlover2/README.md

 - 👀 I’m interested in Financial Datasets, Health Dataset and Dashboards.
 - 🌱 I’m currently learning R and Python.
 - 💞️ I’m looking to collaborate on a Data Analysis project.
-- 📫 How to reach me LinkedIn: Monica Robinson
+- 📫 How to reach me LinkedIn:www.linkedin.com/in/monicarob
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I am a big cat lover and I love cooking.